 - If not us, who?
 If not here, where?

 Life in Duluth in the 1880’s was rugged.
 From 1881 to 1886, the population swelled from 3,400 to 26,000.
 As thousands flocked to the region, many found themselves in need with nowhere to turn.
-Concerned for these families, Mrs. Sarah Stearns (left) the “Ladies Relief Society” in the back of Mrs. I.W.
+Concerned for these families, Mrs. Sarah Stearns (left)formed the “Ladies Relief Society” in the back of Mrs. I.W.
 Fogleson’s Fancy Goods Shop on East Superior Street.
 She was concerned about young women left alone in this pioneer community, many with babies, no means of livelihood, and no families to care for them.
 The Society also trained and found employment for the young mothers and while they were at work their children were educated.
 In 1885, the shelter was moved to a new location at 1530 West Superior Street at Rice’s Point and became formally known as the “Home for Women and Children.”

 In 1887, the “Duluth Home Society” was incorporated and the home was moved again to still larger and better quarters.
 Judge Stearns and Judge Ensigns had donated a lot where the new home was erected.
 The location was on East Superior Street between what is now 17th and 18th Avenues East.

 In 1904 the organization became known as the “Children’s Home Society” of Duluth and constructed a new home at the cost of $35,000.
-This home was located at 1515 East Fifth Street (pictured below).
+This home was located at 1515 East Fifth Street (pictured right).
 The home was so modern, reads one account, that it had both gas and electric lights.
 While previous homes had also served to shelter women, this structure was designed for children only.
 For 50 years the home served its purpose and after careful evaluation, a decision was made by the Society to serve children with problems of an emotional origin.
 A new home, Northwood, was constructed and ready for occupancy in 1956.